alyssavaughan/alyssavaughan.github.io/README.md

 Lab 3 Part-1

-  This was one of my favorite labs because I felt like this was the first lab I really started to understand and incorporate what I was learning into actual code.
+--This was one of my favorite labs because I felt like this was the first lab I really started to understand and incorporate what I was learning into actual code.
 It was an easy lab looking back on it now, however, I took great pride in the code actually running and being able to produce what the directions had asked for.
 It was also fun because my lab partner and I were working together on it, so whenever I had questions or he had questions, we could help each other.

 Lab 4 Part-2